Rosario has pinch single in 10th, Guardians beat Rays 2-1

 TRAINER’S ROOM

-Rays: Yandy Díaz (left shoulder) was scratched after being in the original starting lineup batting leadoff and playing first base.
+Rays: Yandy Díaz (left shoulder) was scratched after being in the original starting lineup batting leadoff and playing first base because he still felt soreness.
 Diaz was used as a pinch-hitter Tuesday, his first appearance since Sept.
 19.

 UP NEXT